 The Border Collie is a fun, energetic breed.
-They’re also obedient dogs, so they can be easily trained to jump over obstacles and through hoops.
+They’re obedient dogs, so they can be trained to jump over obstacles and through hoops.

-A herding dog, Border Collies do well in sports too because of their agility and jumping prowess.
-Though, they often escape their gardens or compounds by jumping over fences – a nuisance for dog owners.
+A herding dog, Border Collies do well in sports due to their agility and jumping prowess.
+Though, they can escape their yards or compounds by jumping over fences.

-Devoted and loyal, the German Shepherd is one of the most common working dogs in the world.
-They’re versatile and easy to train, making them one of the most popular dog breeds within the forces.
+Devoted and loyal, the German Shepherd is one of the most common working dogs globally.
+They’re versatile and easy to train, making them one of the most popular dog breeds within the armed forces.

-They are full of boundless energy and often jump up at people as a way of greeting them.
-They will also jump out of aggression to protect their familiars from danger.
-But because German Shepherds are so energetic, they may jump over fences out of boredom.
+They have boundless energy and often jump up at people as a way of greeting them.
+Also, they’ll jump out of aggression to protect their familiars from danger.

 Jack Russel Terriers

-This can be applied to jumping, too – cats use a short, explosive action to jump, ultimately reaching bigger heights than dogs.
+Overall, cats use a quick, explosive action to jump, reaching greater heights than dogs.